Education Research Current Organisation and Cooperation NL

 Change your future with the Dialogue, Health and Society programme

-On completing this Master’s programme you will be able to work in a wide range of health-oriented public and private organisations.
-As a graduate with a theoretically grounded understanding of healthcare communication and practical experience gained during the internships, you will be able to work as a facilitator of dialogue and mediation practices and conduct research or advisory activities.
+On completing this Master’s programme you will be able to work in a wide range of health and societally oriented public and private organisations.
+As a graduate with a theoretically grounded understanding of healthcare communication and practical experience gained during the internships, you will be uniquely equipped to appreciate how suble language choices can impact mutual understanding, cooperation, and relationships.
+You will be uniquely equipped to appreciate how suble language choices can impact mutual understanding, cooperation, and relationships.
+You will be able to put that knowledge to good use when training, advising, mediating or researching communication issues in a wide range of organisations and fields.

 Explore your future prospects